MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

 ## Construct a metabolic model

-- Define carefully the topology of the metabolic subsystem to model, using the following structure:
+- Define carefully the topology of the metabolic (sub)system to model, using the following structure:

   ```bash